Proto-value function: Graph construction on discrete state space

-It is important to note that this can only be done when the state space is finite and of reasonable size.
+This can only be done when the state space is finite and of reasonable size.

 Graph construction on continuous or large state space

 For a continuous state space or simply a very large discrete state space, it is necessary to sample from the manifold in state space.
 Then constructing the Graph $G$ based on the samples.

 There are a few issues to consider here: